SkypLabs/blog.skyplabs.net/_posts/2020-10-02-htb-admirer.md

 ```

 The root flag was `cf943b5f4a33dc4b9a438550d232915f`.

+## Wrapping up

+It was an easy machine, as expected.
+It still allowed me to discover the Adminer
+project and it was also an occasion for me to use the rogue MySQL server of Bettercap.

  [adminer-exploit-blog-post]: https://medium.com/bugbountywriteup/adminer-script-results-to-pwning-server-private-bug-bounty-program-fe6d8a43fe6f "Adminer Script Results to Pwning Server?, Private Bug Bounty Program"
  [bettercap]: https://www.bettercap.org/ "Bettercap Official Website"